 2.58.
 “ADS feature of type 2 (ADSF-2)” means an ADS feature which does not include an ADS fallback response requiring a fallback user.”

+Paragraph 4.3.1 footnote 3, amend to read:

+“3 The distinguishing numbers of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document ECE/TRANS/WP.29/78/Rev.78, Annex 3 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

 Paragraph 5.1.4.4., amend to read:

 “5.1.4.4.
 If an isolation resistance monitoring system is provided, and the isolation resistance less than the requirements given in paragraph 5.1.3. is detected, a warning shall be indicated to the driver.